New International Students: Living in Fresno

 Fee Payments Deadline

 School fees must be paid before deadlines to prevent classes from getting dropped.
 All the fees have to be paid in order for all the classes to stay enrolled.
 Insurance fees are also included in the fees for each semester.
-Deadlines and Registration period are listed below for Fall 2019.
+Deadlines and the Registration periods are listed below for Fall 2019.

 (April 22 - July 31, 2019)